This creamy pumpkin soup with coconut milk is a nourishing warm bowl of goodness. It’s easy, well-spiced, and a delightful way to eat your veggies.

 - Add curry powder, garam masala, turmeric, and ground ginger.
 Cook for another minute.

-- Add onion and garlic, and cook stirring occasionally until onion begins to caramelise, about 5 mins.
+- Add onion and garlic, and cook, stirring occasionally until the onion is a little bit caramelised, about 5 mins.

 - Add diced carrots, pumpkin and 1 teaspoon salt.
 Cook for another minute.

 - Add veggie stock, and increase heat to bring the pot to a boil.
-Once it's boiling, reduce heat to low and simmer everything for 30 mins without a lid.
+Once it's boiling, reduce the heat to low and simmer everything for 30 minutes without a lid.

 - After 30 mins, the veggies should be soft enough to easily pierce with a fork.
 If not, cook for a few more minutes.
 When veggies are soft enough, remove cardamom pods from the soup.
 They should float to the top, but give a few good stirs to dislodge any that may be trapped under the veggie mix.